How To Make Your Website Accessible To All Users: Complete WCAG Compliance Guide 2026

 - Interactive states (hover, focus, active) are clearly distinguishable with adequate contrast and visual changes beyond just color differences.

 - Focus indicators for keyboard navigation have sufficient contrast (3:1 minimum) against adjacent colors and are clearly visible without being distracting.
+The default browser outline is often sufficient but can be enhanced for better visibility.

 - Graphs, charts, and data visualizations use patterns, textures, or labels in addition to color coding to ensure they’re understandable by everyone.